 The new novel from bestselling author Hannah Richell.
 A wise and emotionally powerful story of a broken family and the courage it takes to heal.

 Hannah Richell was born in Kent and spent her childhood years in the UK and Canada.
-She is the author of two previous bestselling novels: Secrets of the Tides and The Shadow Year.
-Her books have been translated into fourteen languages.
+She is the author of three previous bestselling novels: Secrets of the Tides, The Shadow Year and The Peacock Summer.
+Her books have been translated into seventeen languages.
 Hannah has a background in book and film marketing and has worked in both the UK and Australia on a range of popular entertainment brands.
 She has also written for media outlets such as Harper's Bazaar, The Australian Women's Weekly, Fairfax and the Independent.
 Hannah is a dual citizen of Great Britain and Australia and currently lives in the South West of England with her family.